-- Mulch, wood chips, and other cover material retain soil moisture and prevent erosion. - For areas around trees and shrubs, leave three to four inches of mulch in place to reduce evaporation and build healthy soil.
+- Mulch, wood chips, and other cover material retain soil moisture and prevent erosion. - For areas around trees and shrubs, leave three to four inches of mulch in place to reduce evaporation and build healthy soil. - Try composting leaves, grass clippings, and pruning waste for reuse in your garden as a natural organic fertilizer.

-Did you know?
+Do you know?
 Mulch increases the soil's water-holding capacity resulting in the need for less irrigation and regulates soil temperature for a healthy plant root zone.